 Did you know that atelectasis affects over 90 % patients undergoing surgery?

-Anaesthesia-induced lung collapse is a well-known entity which can be avoided by a good ventilatory strategy.
-FLOW-i’s new lung recruitment manoeuver aims to gently open the alveoli to make a lasting difference for your patients.
+Anesthesia-induced lung collapse is a well-known entity which can be avoided by a good ventilatory strategy.
+Flow-i’s new lung recruitment maneuver aims to gently open the alveoli to make a lasting difference for your patients.

 Postoperative pulmonary complications

-In the automatic recruitment manoeuver, a stepwise increase in pressure is applied for a time period set by the user.
-It’s designed to reduce the occurrence of haemodynamic compromise.
-In combination with the ProAQT technology it is possible to detect any haemodynamic changes automatically, continuously and in real time – prior, during and after an recruitment manoeuver.
+In the automatic recruitment maneuver, a stepwise increase in pressure is applied for a time period set by the user.
+It’s designed to reduce the occurrence of hemodynamic compromise.
+In combination with the ProAQT technology it is possible to detect any hemodynamic changes automatically, continuously and in real time – prior, during and after an recruitment maneuver.

 Lung protective ventilation helps

-In a stepwise recruitment manoeuver there will be less haemodynamic compromise.
+In a stepwise recruitment maneuver there will be less hemodynamic compromise.

-Lung recruitment with Maquet FLOW-i allows you to choose between an automatic or manual manoeuver.
+Lung recruitment with Maquet Flow-i allows you to choose between an automatic or manual maneuver.
 Whichever you choose, the recruitment will be stepwise.
-FLOW-i measures and displays the dynamic compliance in real time, which is used to find the optimal lowest PEEP that keeps the lungs open.
+Flow-i measures and displays the dynamic compliance in real time, which is used to find the optimal lowest PEEP that keeps the lungs open.